 No matter where you live, you can get a parking ticket at any time of the day or night.
 You might park in a lot that restricts access after a certain time of the day and come back after the limit passes, or you might park in front of a fire hydrant that you didn’t see.
 Even parking too close to a driveway or an ally can lead to a parking ticket in some areas.
-Whether dealing with a parking enforcement company such as the in the UKPC, you should know what to do when you get a ticket.”
+Whether dealing with a parking enforcement company such as UKPC, you should know what to do when you get a ticket.

 Verify the Ticket is True